jkingportfolio/CI_PP4_Pic_Pals/README.md

 ### Input Validation

-Input Validation as a feature is used throughout the site for form inputs.
+Input Validation as a feature is used throughout the site for form inputs and also to control the file type input when uploading images.

 <details>
 <summary>Input validation image</summary>